kizzhang/POPWIZ_public/README.md

-# PopWiz — chat to commerce-grade imagery
+# PopWiz — chat to commerce-grade commercials

 > An entry for **UCWS Singapore Hackathon 2026** · [Try the live demo](https://popwiz.ai)